About Black Hawk County

 Police Departments

-Black Hawk County is served by several law enforcement agencies, including the Black Hawk County Sheriff's Office and municipal police departments.
+Black Hawk County is served by several law enforcement agencies, including Black Hawk County Sheriff's Office and municipal police departments.
 The Waterloo Police Department and the Cedar Falls Police Department are the primary city law enforcement agencies.
 Each department has jurisdiction within its city limits, while the Sheriff's Office covers unincorporated areas.
-These agencies collaborate on major crimes and emergencies to ensure comprehensive public safety.
+These agencies collaborate on major crimes and emergencies to ensure full public safety.

 Law Enforcement & Arrests